Wilde | 1997

 Less grandiose is the country retreat at which Oscar relates the story of The Selfish Giant to his children and where he’s able to write in peace.
 The charming estate is Houghton Lodge Gardens, a cottage ornée just south of Stockbridge in Hampshire, about 12 miles east of Salisbury.
 The garden is open to the public from March to September.

-Period interiors were filmed at London’s Athenaeum Club on Pall Mall; the National Liberal Club in Whitehall (which also supplied interiors for David Lynch’s The Elephant Man and Highlander) and the house at 25-26 Tredegar Square in Bow, E3.
+Period interiors were filmed at London’s Athenaeum Club on Pall Mall (you can see the club's exterior in Cruella); the National Liberal Club in Whitehall (which also supplied interiors for David Lynch’s The Elephant Man and Highlander) and the house at 25-26 Tredegar Square in Bow, E3.

 The drinking den in which Robbie Ross (Michael Sheen) consoles Wilde’s discarded love John Gray (Ioan Gruffudd), is the Jamaica Wine House, St Michael’s Alley, Cornhill, E3, an odd-looking terra-cotta pub tucked away in the heart of the City, built in 1652 as England’s first coffee house.
 More recently, the Wine House is featured in Lone Scherfig’s 2014 The Riot Club – an adaptation of Laura Wade’s hit stage play Posh.